Deltares/oss/UPGRADE-NOTES.md

 <li>Execute the SQL script /docker/resources/pre-upgrade-cleanup.sql.</li>
 <li>To make sure you can login after start execute the following SQL statement: <br>
 <code>UPDATE User_ SET password_='your password here', passwordEncrypted=0 WHERE emailAddress='test@liferay.com';</code></li>
+<li>Go to table Configuration_ and select the SAML records: <code>SELECT * FROM Configuration_ WHERE configurationId LIKE 'com.liferay.saml%'</code><br>
+In the resultset update the 'dictionary' values.
+Set 'saml.enabled="false"'
 <li>Stop Docker by running the following command in the 'Terminal' panel from the project root folder!<br>
 <code>./gradlew stopLiferay</code></li>
 </ol>